 Stop 1: Breakfast at Luv L’oeuf

-Situated right next to the hotel we stayed in, the Ibis Gent Centrum Opera, we didn’t expect to find the best breakfast in Gent so close!
+We didn’t expect to find the best breakfast in Ghent right next to the hotel we stayed in!
 We waited half an hour for a table, which for me is always the sign of a great brunch place.
-It was well worth the wait!
+It was well worth the wait.

 At Luv L’oeuf you’ll find all the fan favourites such as Eggs Benedict, pancakes, granola and more!
 I had their Tijuana waffle – a cheddar waffle with pulled pork, avocado, sour cream, and a load of other exciting additions.
 It was soooo good and definitely the best breakfast we had in Belgium!